Manitoba -> Non-Refundable Income Tax Credits -> Tuition fee income tax rebate

 This rebate is available to Manitoba taxpayers who graduate after January 1, 2007 from an eligible post-secondary institution, and stay and work in the province.
 Eligible institutions are those for which the federal/provincial tuition tax credit is available, which includes Canadian and some foreign post-secondary institutions.

 The tuition fee income tax rebate, as revised by the 2017 Budget:

-The Tuition Fee Income Tax Rebate web page on the Government of Manitoba website seems to be no longer available.
+See Tuition Fee Income Tax Rebate on the Government of Manitoba website.

 The Manitoba 2017 Budget announced that this advance is eliminated effective for tuition and ancillary fees paid in relation to a school term that begins after April 2017.
 However, the Education Amount Tax Credit will still be available.